Summer Camps

 Late Pick-Up Fees

-Columbus Recreation and Parks encourages the participation of a diverse population and accommodates people with varying abilities and learning styles.
-Inclusion support staff develop accommodation plans to support campers with, but not limited to, developmental and learning disabilities, physical disabilities, sensory challenges, autism, ADHD, Down Syndrome and emotional challenges.
+Columbus Recreation and Parks Department encourages the participation of a diverse population and accommodates people with varying abilities and learning styles.
+Inclusion services support staff develop accommodation plans to support campers with, but not limited to the following: Autism, ADHD, Down Syndrome, developmental and learning disabilities, physical disabilities, sensory challenges, and emotional challenges.

 Reasonable accommodations are provided to enable an individual’s successful participation in camps.
 Reasonable accommodations are individualized techniques and resources used to enhance program participation without fundamentally altering the program.
-Accommodations also help staff create an environment where all campers can have a safe, successful and enjoyable recreation experience.
-One-on-one staffing is not provided; however, campers may bring their own support person, who must pass a criminal background check.
+These accommodations also help staff create an environment where all campers can have a safe, successful and enjoyable recreation experience.
+Note: One-on-one staffing is not provided.
+However, campers are permitted to have a personal support person present on-site (mandatory background checks required).

 Please complete this request form immediately after registration is complete.